open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

   reasons for what aspects are most important.
 Even still, there’s a lot of raw data to comb through.
 The results include aggregate visual aids to help consume the data.
-- **I’m not an expert on all the systems.** As a maintainer of opentelemetry-java, I know everything there is to know about how to configure and use it.
+- **I’m not an expert on all the systems.** As a maintainer of OpenTelemetry Java, I know everything there is to know about how to configure and use it.
 I use micrometer and prometheus as described in the docs, but may miss some configuration or usage optimizations that a power user would know.
 I don’t know what I don’t know.

 ### Methodology